 Username and password authentication might be disabled if your Databricks workspace is enabled for single sign-on (SSO).
 If so, use a Databricks personal access token instead.

-You can use Databricks Partner Connect to connect a cluster or SQL warehouse with Power BI Desktop in just a few clicks.
+You can use Partner Connect to connect to a cluster or SQL warehouse from Power BI Desktop in just a few clicks.

 Make sure your Databricks account, workspace, and the signed-in user meet the requirements for Partner Connect.

 Click the Power BI tile.